pu2clr/SI4735/examples/SI47XX_KITS/AliExpress/README.md

 __IN NO EVENT SHALL THE AUTHOR OF THIS LIBRARY BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE PRODUCT__.

-The photos below show the KIT sold on Aliexpress and eBay.

 __DO NOT BUY THIS RECEIVER BEFORE READING COMMENTS AND REPORTS ABOUT IT.
 FOLLOW THE REFERENCES BELOW:__

 * [SWLing - Any thoughts on this inexpensive Si4732-based receiver?](https://swling.com/blog/2021/04/any-thoughts-on-this-inexpensive-si4732-based-receiver/)